PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/1-scheduled-events.md

 ## 1. Durations

 There are two functions for scheduling events
-- `createScheduledData(inputData: string, blockHeight: number): SQLUpdate`
+- `createScheduledData(inputData: string, blockHeight: number, precompileName: string ): SQLUpdate`
 - `deleteScheduledData(inputData: string, blockHeight: number | null): SQLUpdate`

-These can be used to schedule an event that happens in 5 minutes (ex: a potion whose status wears off eventually)
+These can be used to schedule an event that happens in 5 minutes (ex: a potion whose status wears off eventually).

+The `precompileName` argument in `createScheduledData` needs to be one of the keys of the object defined through [paima precompiles](../50-smart-contracts/300-precompiles/100-introduction.md).
+The associated address will be used as the `userAddress` when the event is triggered.

 ### Time limits